willdurand/StackNegotiation/README.md

 This middleware adds a `_accept` attribute to the request, containing a `AcceptHeader` object (see:
 [Negotiation](https://github.com/willdurand/Negotiation) library).
-It also adds a `_mime_type` attribute containing the mime type if it is not a media range.
+It also adds a `_mime_type` attribute containing the mime type if it is not a media range, as well as a `_format` attribute containing the preferred format value.

 #### `Accept-Language` Header